 3. Is the incentive designed to control compensation expense?

 If your sales compensation budget is restrictive, you might want to embrace variable pay for individuals.
 There are two different ways to reward people.
 One is with a base pay increase, and another is with incentive pay.
 While the former tends to be very expensive—employees re-earn base pay dollars every year—the latter provides an opportunity to keep payouts in check.

 To do just that, you can tie the term of the reward to the time of the accomplishment.
 That means rewarding short-term achievements with lump-sum incentives and long-term development with modest base pay increases.

 4. Do your employees cover the same or very different territories?

 Broad-based incentive plans may work within small offices and individual locations, but they are difficult to implement when your sales force is widely dispersed.
 If people are under a common roof, or they’re sharing a limited geography, that lends itself more to team or organization-wide incentives.
 If they cover different countries, for example, it might make a lot more sense to have individual, customized accountability.

 5. Last but not least, are you trying to stimulate teamwork?

 You may want a minimal (or inexistent) individual incentive if you’re trying to incent teamwork.
 Individual incentives are counter-productive to teaming.
 By compensating individuals based on team or organizational performance, you can encourage mentoring, training, and cross-selling within your sales force.

 Before designing your next strategic sales initiative, carefully consider these aspects.
 It will help you reward the right people for the right behaviors.

 Across industries, studies show the best approach most times consists of a mix of individual, team, and/or company performance.
-According to an Aberdeen Group research, 80% of Best-in-Class companies compensate sellers for both individual and team/group accomplishments.

 So what is the best mix for you?